 By forming a union we are seeking to negotiate as equals with the University administration over wages, benefits, and other working conditions that affect the quality of services provided to UA.

 Don't see your question?
 Please contact us via this email: info [at] cause-uaw [dot] org.
 You can also fill out our Get in Touch form to set up a time to talk with a coworker on the organizing committee.
-Please also see our Voter Information page for questions specific to the vote.

 Forming a union with collective bargaining rights is the only way to have the power to negotiate with the UA Administration as equals and reach a legally binding contract.